sbc100/webports/README.rst

 - libglib2.0-dev >= 2.26.0 (if you want to build glib)
 - xsltproc

-To ensure you have all required packages you can run the install-build-deps.sh from the chromium repo.

 On Mac OS X you can use homebrew to install these using the following command::

   brew install autoconf automake cmake gettext libtool pkg-config

 The build system for some of the native Python modules relies on a 32-bit host build of Python itself, which in turn relies on the development version of zlib and libssl being available.
-On 64-bit Ubuntu/Trust this means
+On 64-bit Ubuntu/Trusty this means
 installing:

 - zlib1g-dev:i386
 - libssl-dev:i386

-On older Debian/Ubuntu systems the packages were called:
+On older Debian/Ubuntu systems these packages were known as:

 - lib32z1-dev
-- libssl0.9.8:i
+- libssl0.9.8:i386

 Building